Chemotherapy

 Preparation: tips for the time before chemotherapy

-Before starting chemotherapy, there are still some points that are important, for example:
+Before starting chemotherapy, there are still a few important points to consider, for example

 • The start of chemotherapy is often preceded by the implantation of a so-called “port“.
 It is usually implanted near the collarbone, sometimes on the arm.
 The port catheter allows direct access to the vein.
 The port remains in place throughout chemotherapy.
 Some time after the end of the treatment, you can have it removed again during a minor surgery.